IamOmaR22/Online-News-Portal-with-Django/README.md

 2. A Normal User Can Add News (Need Admin's Permission To Publish News).
 3. Admin Can Add Group Users.
 4. Logged In or Without Login, A User Can Comment A News.
-5. There Are Many Section Contains In This Site. etc...
+5. There Are Many Section Contains In This Site.</br> etc...........

 ## Go Through This Site Then You Will Know About This Site Properly.